-Letter from Jeffrey Price, President, National Association of Disability Examiners, to Stephanie Tatham, Attorney Advisor, Admin.
+- 439 Letter from Jeffrey Price, President, National Association of Disability Examiners, to Stephanie Tatham, Attorney Advisor, Admin.
 Conf. of the U.S., at 1 (Nov.
 4, 2014) [hereinafter NADE Response].

-Letter from Thomas M. Susman, Director, Governmental Affairs Office, American Bar Association, to Paul R. Verkuil, Chairman, Admin.
+- 440 Letter from Thomas M. Susman, Director, Governmental Affairs Office, American Bar Association, to Paul R. Verkuil, Chairman, Admin.
 Conf. of the U.S (July 2, 2014).

-NOSSCR Response at 9.
+- 441 NOSSCR Response at 9.

-NADE Response at 3.
+- 442 NADE Response at 3.

-NADR Response at 3.
+- 443 NADR Response at 3.

+- 444 Id. at 4.

-NOSSCR Response at 12.
+- 445 NOSSCR Response at 12.

+- 446 Id.

-Letter from Admin.
+- 447 Letter from Admin.
 L. J. Member Three, to Stephanie Tatham, Att'y Advisor Admin.
 Conf. of the U.S. (June 9, 2014) [hereinafter ALJ Member Three].

+- 448 Id.

-- NADE Response at 2.
+- 449 NADE Response at 2.

-- NADR Response at 3.
+- 450 NADR Response at 3.

-- NADE Response at 2.
+- 451 NADE Response at 2.

-- ALJ Member Three at 5.
+- 452 ALJ Member Three at 5.

-- ALJ Member Two at 1.
+- 453 ALJ Member Two at 1.

-Ass'n of Admin.
+- 454Ass'n of Admin.
 L. J. National Executive Board, Suggested Responses to ACUS Questionnaire 2 (June 15, 2014).

-A number of additional suggestions for improving disability adjudication were outside the limited focus of this report but may be reviewed in the responses at Appendix G: Stakeholder Questionnaire Responses.
-Both the AALJ and NOSSCR urged abolition of the treating physician rule, and NOSSCR urged SSA to expand its definition of "acceptable medical source" to include other primary treating sources.
+- 455 A number of additional suggestions for improving disability adjudication were outside the limited focus of this report but may be reviewed in the responses at Appendix G: Stakeholder Questionnaire Responses.
+NOSSCR supports retention of the treating physician rule, but urged SSA to expand its definition of "acceptable medical source" to include other primary treating sources.
 The AALJ and an individual ALJ urged SSA to either provide advocates for the government during disability hearings or permit more vigorous questioning of claimants.
 NADR suggested that SSA consider a new musculoskeletal medical listing given evidence of three or more spinal surgeries.
 NADE urged SSA to reconsider its policy on acceptable medical sources in determining whether a Medically Determinable Impairment exists.
+[Note: this footnote has been amended to accurately reflect NOSSCR's views.]